renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/GridPie.md

 ## About

+Grid Pie is a performance interface.
+It lets the user combine different parts of a linear song, non-linearly, in real time, using a special looping pattern as a live drafting area.
+It does so by taking over the Pattern Matrix.

-Duplex GridPie is a performance tool for Renoise which allows you to combine pattern-tracks from anywhere in your song.
-It requires a grid-style controller to function - the more buttons you have, the larger an overview of the song you will get.
+Grid Pie requires a grid-style controller to function - the more buttons you have, the larger an overview of the song you will get.

+## How does it work?

+Basically, you start by launching one of the controllers that come with a Grid Pie configuration.
+The launchpad is really suitable, as the display has been optimized for that particular controller.

+Once you have selected the Launchpad and selected the Grid Pie config (there are actually two of those), hit "run" and Grid Pie will transform your song into a mode where you can combine everything with everything.

+You will have to decide for yourself if you want to use it as a remix tool (combine various elements of an existing song), or as a compositional aide (most likely, to play around with the real-time poly-rhythmic features), or perhaps as something to use for your next live performance?

+## Links

 Discussion of Duplex GridPie is located on the [Renoise forum](http://forum.renoise.com/index.php?/topic/33484-new-tool-28-duplex-grid-pie/)